 Pressure Cooker Low Country Boil

-- 1 pound cooked andouille sausage or kielbasa, sliced into 2-inch pieces
+- 1 pound of cooked andouille sausage or spicy kielbasa, cut into 1½-inch slices

-- 1 pound fresh large shrimp, peeled and deveined
+- 1 pound of fresh large shrimp, peeled and deveined

 - 1 lemon, cut into wedges